Updated November 29th, 2020

 |Closed Sundays and Public Holidays|

-On weekdays, we try to keep the hours of 1pm to 3pm free for surgical cases if possible.
+On weekdays, we try to keep the hours of 1pm to 2pm free if possible.

-We will see all mammals (e.g. Dogs, Cats, Ferrets, Rabbits, Rats, Mice, Guinea Pigs) and birds.
+We will see all mammals (e.g. Dogs, Cats, Ferrets, Rabbits, Rats, Mice, Guinea Pigs) and birds including chickens.

 Reptiles, amphibians and fish will be seen for emergency treatment only, then referred

 Please let the reception nurse know if your pet has an existing medical history at another vet and (with your consent) we will have this emailed for later reference.

 We provide a comprehensive general veterinary practice service, and will provide annual health checks and health management plans and see and treat all types of problems.
 We will refer you to specialists when necessary.
 Our vets have a wide range of skills and our services include:

 - Soft tissue surgery (e.g. desexing, lump removal)